leaderphotos/leaderphotos.github.io/README.md

 <span style=display:none; >You can click on the `albums` icon just above and page through all of Nigel's snaps one by one - using GitHub's wonderful show-the-data capabilities.</span>

-You can play with yet another photo grid gallery: [Albums]( https://leaderphotos.github.io/albums/index.html#albums )
+You can play with yet another photo grid gallery - just click the titles on the menu on the left

 ***

 The challenge:

-Can we display what Nigel has seen in 3D in some innovative manner?
+Can we display what Nigel has seen - in 3D - in some innovative manner?

 ### Copyrights & Licenses